-In the second step of the analysis method, one regards the longwave functions IS, RSL, BS and CF as the result of a random process and the empirical value at each sampling time t_i are considered random independent variables $X(t_i)$ that are assumed to obey a probability distribution.
-In practice, we consider the set formed by all occurrences $X(t_i)$ with t_i belonging to the time interval of analysis as an experimental sample with an empirical frequency distribution (EFD) corresponding to a parent probability distribution function (PDF).
-The purpose of the analysis is the determination of the parent PDF.
+ent PDF.
 In principle, the independence of the observations $X(t_i)$ is not true, since the sea-level signal is a multiscale time function with values at any time depending from previous occurrences, as also shown above through spectral analysis.
-In order to address the problem of variables independency we have also considered subsets where the observables $X(t_i)$ were randomly selected.
+In order to address the problem of variable independency we have also considered subsets where the observables $X(t_i)$ were randomly selected.
 Since we have obtained the same statistical results as for the entire set, in the following we illustrate our method by applying our statistical analysis to sets formed by all empirical variables $X(t_i)$ occurring in the time interval under study with occurrences separated by the sampling interval dt = 5 s.
-The statistical analysis has been carried out over different time intervals, i.e. over the whole dataset, that in this case spans the three-year period from May 2011 to April 2014 and over the corresponding calendar months.
-Therefore, the shortest analysis time interval considered in this paper has the duration of one month.
-Indeed we have also tried with shorter duration intervals and found that results are stable for intervals of several days, while they are not for intervals less than one hour.
-As an example, the normalised EFDs of the variable $IS(t_i)$ for an interval 20 day long (including 3.456×10^5 samples) and for a 20 min interval with 240 samples are shown together for comparison in Fig. 8 and it can be seen that they differ remarkably.
-Typically, monthly EFDs count more than 5×10^5 samples, and the 3-year EFD over 6.2×10^6 occurrences.
+The statistical analysis has been carried out over different time intervals, i.e. over the whole data set, that in this case spans the 3-year period from May 2011 to April 2014 and over the corresponding calendar months.
+Therefore, the shortest analysis time interval considered in this paper has the duration of 1 month.
+Indeed we have also tried with shorter duration intervals and found that results are stable for intervals of several days, while they are not for intervals less than 1 hour.
+As an example, the normalised EFDs of the variable IS(t_i) for an interval 20 day long (including 3.456×10^5 samples) and for a 20 min interval with 240 samples are shown together for comparison in Fig. 8, and it can be seen that they differ remarkably.
+Typically, monthly EFDs count more than 5×10^5 samples, and the 3-year EFD count over 6.2×10^6 occurrences.

-The most important result is that the normalised EFDs of the longwave variables are stable, that is they exhibit a characteristic shape over month- and multiyear periods.
-These typical shapes are illustrated in Fig. 9 and are bell-like, unimodal, symmetric, centred around the origin, for IS and RSL, whereas they are half-bell, unimodal, positive and decreasing for CF, and positive, asymmetric, long right-tailed for BS.
+The most important result is that the normalised EFDs of the longwave variables are stable, that is they exhibit a characteristic shape over monthly and multiyear periods.
+These typical shapes are illustrated in Fig. 9 and are bell-like, unimodal, symmetric and centred around the origin, for IS and RSL, whereas they are half-bell, unimodal, positive and decreasing for CF, and positive, asymmetric, long right-tailed for BS.
 These results do not change even if one considers different time constants such as e.g. $T{\rm IS}$ and $T{\rm RSL}$.